zenozeng/gsoc2015/p5-pdf-and-svg-support.md

 function draw() {
     if (!s) {
         // insert svg on current svg
-        // in SVG mode
         shapeMode(CORNERS);
-        // p5.SVG.Shape is class for SVG Object
         // note that when in canvas mode this will throw an exception s = new Shape(myshape, x, y, w, h);
         // s.shapeMode now is CORNERS